shantamsultania/face-lock-/README.md

 # face-lock-

-This project is a facial lock system for the user in this first user creates an data set of his face and then using that we create an lock system that is able to identify the user
+This project is a facial lock system for the user in this first user creates a data set of his face and then using that we create a lock system that is able to identify the user

 Hello All my name is Shantam And these are the Source for a facial Lock system using Python and OpenCV